goodbuddyo/react-hooks-forms-lab/README.md

 to our shopping list. _When the form is submitted_, a new item should be created and added to our list of items.

 - Make all the input fields for this form controlled inputs, so that you can  access all the form data via state.
 When setting the initial state for the   `<select>` tag, use an initial value of "Produce" (since that's the first option in the list).

+  // 1) what state vars needed for item form?
+  //    (item)
+  // 2) what components need access to item form state?
+  //    ShoppingList (parent) ItemForm (child)
+  // 3) where put state? common component?
+  //    ShoppingList

 - Handle the form's _submit_ event, and use the data that you have saved in state to create a new item object with the following properties: